Esther Ralston

-Esther Ralston (born Esther Louise Worth, September 17, 1902 – January 14, 1994) was an iconic American silent film star.
+Esther Ralston (born Esther Louise Worth, September 17, 1902 – January 14, 1994) was an American silent film star.
 Her most prominent sound picture was To the Last Man in 1933.

 Early life and career

-Ralston was born Esther Louise Worth in Bar Harbor, Maine, one of five siblings.
+Ralston was born Esther Louise Worth in Bar Harbor, Maine in 1902, one of five siblings.
 She was the older sister of actor Howard Ralston (July 25, 1904 – June 1, 1992), who appeared in nine films between 1920 and 1924.

 She began her career as a child actress in a family vaudeville act which was billed as "The Ralston Family with Baby Esther, America's Youngest Juliet".
 From this, she appeared in a few small silent film roles, including a role alongside her brother in the 1920 film adaptation of Huckleberry Finn.
 Ralston later gained attention as Mrs. Darling in the 1924 film version of Peter Pan.

 In the late 1920s, she appeared in many films for Paramount, at one point earning as much as $8,000 per week, and garnering much popularity, especially in United Kingdom.
 She appeared mainly in comedies usually with her name billed above the title, often portraying spirited society girls, and also received good reviews for her forays into dramatic roles.

 On radio, Ralston portrayed Kathy Marsh in Portia Faces Life and Marcella Hudnall in Our Gal Sunday.